Ketamine Therapy with High Blood Pressure: What's Safe (2026)

 Why Blood Pressure Matters for Ketamine Therapy

-Getting this right matters.
-This is the single most common reason a patient is either screened out of at-home ketamine or told they can proceed only with specific monitoring protocols.
+For patients with well-controlled hypertension, that transient rise is usually fine.
+For patients with uncontrolled hypertension, it isn't.
+Getting this question right matters; it's the single most common reason a patient is either screened out of at-home ketamine or told they can proceed only with specific monitoring protocols.

 The Numbers That Matter